juanantonio284/notes_on_writing/ideas/peer_review_rubric.md

   in depth on a theory.
 * If the reviewer has taken it upon himself to check style or spelling (without knowing the journal's house style, or without taking into account differences in international and American spelling), the author must then defend the spelling/style or change it.
-But this would be a different part of the publishing process and the purview of the copy-editor, not of an anonymous peer reviewer.
+(Even though this belongs in a different part of the publishing process and is the purview of the copy-editor, not of an anonymous peer reviewer.)

 Thus, **before even fixing any actual problems with the research, authors must spend great time and energy appeasing reviewers**.
-(Let's be honest, that is what that is: *appeasing*.
-Journal publishing is not all philosophical and scientific discussion.)
+(Let's be honest, journal publishing is not all philosophical and scientific discussion.
+There is a lot of *appeasing* and just trying to get to the next stage.)

 But if reviewers are given power to criticize in anonymity and stop publication, they should be held to basic standards: